yuvalot/htm.core/docs/NetworkAPI_Creating_Regions.md

 - name;  Use the name of the field (JSON name rules) as the label.
 This must be unique within the region.
 - **description**; Text describing the field.
 Optional.
 - **type**; the type of data in the parameter.
 For an array it is the type of an element.
 The types recognized are:  "Byte",   "Int16",  "UInt16", "Int32",  "UInt32", "Int64", "UInt64", "Real32", "Real64", "Bool", "SDR", "String".
 A type is required.
-Note that the "SDR" type cannot be used on parameters.
+Note that the "SDR" type can be used for inputs and outputs but cannot be used for parameters.
 - **count**; If it is `1` then it is a scalar. `0` means variable length array.
 Else a fixed size array.
 Default is '1', a scalar.
 This is required.
 - **default**; The value to use if the parameter is not provided.
 This is parsed as JSON and can be a scalar or an array.
 Optional.
 - **access**; "Create" means this parameter can only be passed in the constructor.
 ReadWrite" means can be passed in constructor and set with a setter.
 "ReadOnly" means can be read but not changed.
 All parameters can be read.
 Default is "Create".